Chair and Vice Chair

 I’m currently working as a freelance Early Years Childcare Assessor/Tutor and I have an up to date knowledge and understanding of Early Years education.
 I have undertaken this role (freelance and staff posts) for the last 20 years.

 I also work as a volunteer at the local church, being involved in children’s work.

-I feel that these roles help me to support the school in role as a Local Authority governor.
+I feel that these roles help me to support the school in my role as Chair of Governors.

 Carol McNally- Vice Chair of Governors

 Hello my name is Carol.
 I was born in Harrogate and grew up in Barnsley.
 I moved to Sheffield over 25 years ago.

 I have worked in education for many years teaching at Rother-Valley College in Dinnington, while running my own business for over 18 years.

 I worked for South Yorkshire Police for 12 years as a frontline Police Officer patrolling the streets of Sheffield.